Ever Free: Cover versions

-The song was covered by Transtic Nerve on the 1999 hide tribute album Tribute Spirits.
+"Ever Free" was covered by Transtic Nerve on the 1999 hide tribute album Tribute Spirits.

 It was also covered live by DJ Ozma at the hide memorial summit on May 3, 2008.

 An instrumental version of the song was included in the soundtrack of the movie Attitude, which was scored by hide's former X bandmate Taij.

 The track was covered by defspiral, which is composed of four of the five former members of Transtic Nerve, for the Tribute II -Visual Spirits- tribute album and by Born for Tribute III -Visual Spirits-, both albums were released on July 3, 2013.

-Yuki Koyanagi recorded a version for Tribute VI -Female Spirits-, released on December 18, 2013.
+Yuki Koyanagi recorded a version of "Ever Free" for Tribute VI -Female Spirits-, released on December 18, 2013.

 It was covered by Takanori Nishikawa for the June 6, 2018 Tribute Impulse album.

+On January 1, 2023, Knock Out Monkey released a cover of "Ever Free".
+The artwork and music video both feature various homages to hide's originals.

+Legacy

-Danganronpa creator Kazutaka Kodaka; a long time hide fan was given permission to use this song for the Danganronpa 3 anime.
+Kazutaka Kodaka, a longtime fan of hide, was given permission to use "Ever Free" for the Danganronpa 3 anime.